-Based solely on a review of our records and of copies furnished to us of reports under Section 16(a) of the Securities Exchange Act of 1934, or written representations that no such reports were required, we believe that, during the 1999 fiscal year, our officers, directors and greater than 10% shareholders complied with all applicable filing requirements.
+Based solely on a review of our records and of copies furnished to us of reports under Section 16(a) of the Securities Exchange Act of 1934, or written representations that no such reports were required, we believe that all reports required to be filed by our directors, officers and greater than 10% shareholders were timely filed, except that due to an inadvertent oversight by the Company, one report was filed late on behalf of each of Mr. Saueracker, Mr. Dulski and Mr. Bardach.